evalisharu/EvalAI/docs/source/submission.md

 e.g. `submission_task_queue` is using `process_submission_callback` as a function, which means that when a message is received in the queue, `process_submission_callback` will be called with the message passed as an argument.

-Expressing it informally it will be something like
+Expressing it informally will be something like this:

 > _Queue_: Hey _Exchange_, I am `submission_task_queue`.
 I will be listening to messages from you on binding key of `submission.*.*`